-Then, to browse for your design on your computer click on Upload Image.
+Then, browse for your design on your computer and click Upload Image.

 Once your image is selected you may have to do some additional clean up on the image before importing it.
 Follow the directions onscreen.
 Then select whether you want to save the design as a Print Then Cut or Cut image.
 You can also type in an image name and identifying tags to help you search for it later.
 Click Save.

 Once uploaded, click on the image and then click on the green Insert Images button.

 You can search for designs in the Silhouette Studio store to download.

 All your images available for use are found in the Library tab at the top.
 Any design you purchase, that came for free with the machine, or that you have uploaded from your computer will show up here.

 To add an image into Silhouette Studio from the Library simply double-click it.